Back to Home

 01. Business Scaling

 The pilot program successfully demonstrated that automated workflows and custom yield logic generate higher margins than traditional real estate models.
-The next step involves evaluating how to expand this architecture.
+The next step involves evaluating how to expand these operational systems.
 We are in discussions to apply similar data centralization and reporting structures across their broader commercial and long-term residential portfolios.
 This will also include more front end support to long term residential tenants and outside clients.

 02. The Retrospective

 Ultimately, the project was successful and exciting.
-We built a system that allowed the client to actually see their business clearly for the first time.
+I built a system that allowed the client to actually see their business clearly for the first time.
 However, it didn't come without issues.
-For example when building a daily spine to join reservation records with daily prices, duplicate records were created that we had to patch.
-We also encountered difficult A/B price testing due to immediate seasonal changes, which required us to granularly categorize each day as a low, medium, or high demand day.
-However, With each roadblock, we were able to assess the issue and determine the impact, which ultimately created a stronger and more robust system.
+For example when building a daily spine to join reservation records with daily prices, duplicate records were created that I had to patch.
+I also encountered difficult A/B price testing and reliable competitor data, which required me to re-evaluate and reiterate to get to an accurate portrayal.
+However, with each roadblock, I was able to assess the issue and determine the impact, which ultimately created a stronger and more robust system.